adlnet/xapi-profiles/xapi-profiles-communication.md

             return success, statements
 ```

-TODO: continue testing of the above.
-Fairly extensive testing has already been done using generative testing, in the companion python code.

 This table summarizes the possible return values and what they indicate:

 outcome | remaining statements | outcome